SpiritGameStudios/Snapper/README.md

 - A screenshot managment menu, accessible from the title screen or ingame
 - The ability to view latest screenshot with just a keybind
 - Options to rename, delete, copy, and externally open images ingame
-- The ability to and view panoramic screenshots ingame
+- The ability to create and view panoramic screenshots ingame
+- ~~Not having to install a mod from an EXE~~

 ## ❓ FAQ
 * Forge? <br/>
   No. Please do not ask us for a forge port.

 * Do you plan to / Could you add `X`? <br/>
   If you want to suggest something, join the [discord](https://discord.gg/TTmx7d2axf).

 * Can you port/backport to `X` version? <br/>
   Probably not.
 Multi-version projects are hard :<

 Special thanks to our original beta testers:
 - [Blurryface](https://blurry.gay)